This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Australia.

-To achieve an effective termination of the employment relationship, an employer must provide an employee with written notice of their last day of employment.
+To achieve an effective termination of the employment relationship, an employer must provide an employee with written notice of their last day of employment and wait for the expiration of the notice period or provide payment in lieu of notice.
 This written notice can be delivered personally, left at or sent to the employee’s last known address.

-If an employer has provided an invalid notice of termination, it will not operate to end the employment contract.
-An invalid notice may arise when the employer gives an insufficient notice period ordoes not fill other specified requirements under an award or contract.
+If an employer has provided an invalid notice of termination, it may not operate to end the employment relationship.
+An invalid notice may arise when the employer gives an insufficient notice period or does not fulfil other specified requirements under an industrial instrument or contract.

 How, if at all, are collective agreements relevant to the termination of employment?

-Collective agreements (called “enterprise agreements” in Australia) may be relevant to termination in that they may provide a different minimum notice period higher than the “safety net”notice periods under the FWA, and may contain a provision outlining a particular process to be followed in order to terminate employment.
+Collective agreements (called “enterprise agreements” in Australia) may be relevant to termination in that they may provide a minimum notice period that is higher than the “safety net” notice periods under the FWA, and may contain a provision outlining a particular process to be followed in order to terminate employment.